Gray Owl Award: Eligibility

 Eligibility for the Gray Owl Trophy Award is determined by the official active-duty precedence list for NFOs, on continuous service, not recalled, who has held that designation for the longest period of time.
 The date of designation as an NFO is the governing factor for determining who will receive the award from the list of active duty officers.
 In the event two or more NFOs on active duty have been designated on the same date, the senior one qualifies as the Gray Owl.

 Recipients

-The current Gray Owl is Vice Admiral Dee L. Mewbourne, Deputy Commander of U.S. Transportation Command.
-VADM Mewbourne has accumulated over 3,600 total flight hours in over 50 various aircraft and over 1,000 arrested landings on 14 carrier decks.
-In July 2019, after completing his ninth command assignment, VADM Mewbourne became the 16th Deputy Commander of U.S. Transportation Command.
-In keeping with the tradition of the singular and distinctive accomplishment of being the Gray Owl, VADM Mewbourne is also the only officer in the history of the U.S. Navy to serve as the Captain of three nuclear powered aircraft carriers (USS Eisenhower, USS Enterprise, and USS Truman).
-VADM Mewbourne received the award from the previous Gray Owl, VADM Bruce Lindsey in January 2020 who held the award since June 2019.
-VADM Lindsey received the award from VADM Carter in 2018.
+The current Gray Owl is VADM Buck relieved VADM Mewbourne, who received the award from the previous Gray Owl, VADM Bruce Lindsey (his Naval Academy classmate) in January 2020.
+VADM Lindsey held the award since June 2019, receiving it from VADM Carter in 2018.
 Vice Admiral Walter E. Carter Jr. VADM Carter was passed the award from VADM Herman A. Shelanski, Naval Inspector General, until the later's retirement on 1 August 2018.
 Shelanski received the trophy and title from Admiral Harry B. Harris Jr., Commander, U.S. Pacific Command, in a ceremony at the National Naval Aviation Museum on 10 May 2018.